 With this manifesto, the Brussels Binder calls on EU stakeholders to pledge to organise and participate in policy debates that respect all individuals, along with their intersecting identities and lived experiences.
-With this, we also wish to send a powerful message to all European citizens and encourage participation in the 2024 European Elections.
+With this, we also wish to send a powerful message to all European citizens and encourage stronger participation in EU politics.

-We are calling upon the EU's political parties and candidates, institutions, think tanks, private sector, event management organisations, civil society organisations, media, and other EU stakeholders to pledge that events taking place ahead of and after the EU elections have a diverse speaker line-up, including but not limited to gender, ethnicity, religion, sexual orientation, age, ability, and socio-economic background.
+We are calling upon the EU's political parties and MEPs, institutions, think tanks, private sector, event management organisations, civil society organisations, media, and other EU stakeholders to pledge that events taking place ahead of and after the EU elections have a diverse speaker line-up, including but not limited to gender, ethnicity, religion, sexual orientation, age, ability, and socio-economic background.